 Since 1862, when James Parker Simpson founded his first maltings in Alnwick, Northumberland, Simpsons Malt has been a family business.
-Today, Richard and Peter Simpson drive the Simpsons brand forward, together with father, Simon Simpson OBE.
+Today, the 5th generation drives the brand forward, together with father, Simon Simpson OBE.
 And, as an independent, family-run business we invest in those areas of the business where we see room for improvement or innovation.

 Our history, your success